Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-10/lesson-10.md

 ![](assets/wireframes%20(1).png)

-You can see that each page’s wireframe is much like the flow diagram: quite simple and low-fi.
+You can see each page’s wireframe is much like the flow diagram: quite simple and low-fi.
 What you’re doing here is getting down on paper (so to speak) the general idea of which parts of the UI live on which pages and roughly how they are intended to look.

 Again, in the wild, you might see lots of different versions of this sort of thing, from hand-drawn sketches, physical paper models and simplistic low-fi versions, through to full-on UI mock-ups made by design teams.